ExpediaGroup/bull/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

+- [ ] The branch follows the best practices naming convention:
+     - Use grouping tokens (words) at the beginning of your branch names.
+        * `feature`: Feature I'm adding or expanding
+        * `bug`: Bug fix or experiment
+        * `wip`: Work in progress; stuff I know won't be finished soon
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented on my code, particularly in hard-to-understand areas